laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

   fa 51 74 24 00
   ~~~

-  which would be considered to be the separate floating point value
+  which would be considered to be the semantically separate floating point value
   65536000000.0 (CBOR diagnostic notation).

 * Tag 4 and 5 (decimal fractions, "bigfloats")

-  Instead of adopting further formats from {{IEEE754}}, CBOR defines two
+  Instead of adopting further formats such as decimal64 or binary128 from
+  {{IEEE754}}, CBOR defines two generalized tags that can be used for extended
-  tags for general binary floating point numbers ("bigfloats") and for
+  precision representation: Tag 5 for general binary floating point
-  general decimal floating point (decimal fractions), which can be
+  numbers ("bigfloats") and Tag 4 for general decimal floating point
+  (decimal fractions).
-  used for extended precision representation.  {{Section 3.4.4 of
+ {{Section 3.4.4 of
   STD94}} also states that "Bigfloats may also be used by constrained
   applications that need some basic binary floating-point capability
   without the need for supporting IEEE 754", while decimal fractions